wrenger/snork/README.md

 It was used to evaluate the heuristics and tune their parameters.

 The [hpo](hpo) directory contains the code for automatically optimizing the agent's hyperparameters.
-It utilizes the simulator, mentioned below, to simulate the generated configs and find the best performing parameters.
+It utilizes the simulator, mentioned below, to simulate the generated configs and find the best-performing parameters.
 The current default configurations of the `Flood`, `Tree`, and `Mobility` agents are the results of several optimization campaigns.